 In Australia, the decision was recently made to axe funding for a nationwide, biodiversity and ecosystem monitoring project; the network, which was established in 2012, consisted of over 1100 plots and was intended to run until at least 2025.
 It’s ironic that a project designed to inform billion dollar land management decisions was terminated for the sake of saving less than a million dollars a year.

 It seems intuitive that long-term ecological studies are beneficial; however, the advantages have also been demonstrated quantitatively.
 Trends become more obvious and predictability is improved as more data is amassed.
-Furthermore, Hughes et al. (2017) detected a positive relationship between study duration and number of citations, with the authors of the study suggesting long-term studies contribute disproportionately to policy.
+Furthermore, long-term studies tend to have more impact, and frequently influence environmental policy.

 The value of long-term monitoring studies may also extend beyond simply being descriptive.
 With careful analysis, it might be possible to tease out the mechanisms responsible for change.
 A study using three decades of data from the UK’s Butterfly Monitoring Scheme showed declines were steepest in areas of high neonicotinoid pesticides use.
 While it is impossible to prove causation from such studies, they can highlight factors for future experimental study.